 By prolonging the amount of time between repairs, you might be inadvertently placing more stress on other parts of the unit.
 For example, a faulty thermostat can lead your unit to run for longer periods of time and cause unnecessary wear and tear on your HVAC system.
 If a technician recommends that you consider a repair, be sure to take care of it as promptly as possible to prevent this.

 This is one easy task that you can take care of on your own.
 At least once a quarter, you need to replace your air filter.
 If you have pets or allergies, this may need to happen more often such as every month.
 This helps to keep your system clean and prevents you from putting undue stress on your unit.

 Contact the Professionals

 If you really want to get the best results from your HVAC system, you need professional help.
 While there are some things you can do on your own at home, an experienced technician can give you the insight you need to prolong your experience.
-Learn more about how Classic Air Conditioning & Heating can assist you with your new system.
+Learn more about how our New Braunfels HVAC technicians can assist you with your new system.